Key Quote

 WOMEN AS PROPERTY

-The possessive structure — Leonato's, yours, every man's — literalises the legal reality that women in Elizabethan England were chattels transferred between men.
+The possessive structure — Leonato's, yours, every man's — literalises the legal reality that women in Elizabethan England were chattelschattels — Movable property; a legal term historically applied to wives transferred between men.
 A woman belonged first to her father, then to her husband.
 Don John's genius is to suggest that Hero has bypassed this system by belonging to 'every man' — the ultimate transgression against patriarchal order.

 HONOUR & LANGUAGE

-The honour system was so fragile that reputation could be destroyed by implication alone — no evidence was needed, only suggestion.
+The honour system was so fragile that reputationreputation — The beliefs or opinions generally held about someone could be destroyed by implication alone — no evidence was needed, only suggestion.
 Don John understands that in a society obsessed with noting (observing), the mere placing of an idea is enough.
 Shakespeare shows language as a weapon as destructive as any sword.

 Key Words